-If you have any concerns that you wish to raise, please contact the Safeguarding Lead at your school or the Esteem Trust Safeguarding Lead, Hannah Longley on email@example.com
+If you have any concerns that you wish to raise, please contact the Safeguarding Team at St Clare’s or the Esteem Trust Safeguarding Lead, Hannah Longley on firstname.lastname@example.org

 If you require support or guidance the NSPCC have a dedicated support line for young people and their families that can be accessed on 0800 136 663 or email email@example.com